 Scribus is an open-source program for desktop publishing.

 It gets a mention here because it is free, but also because it is such a feature-rich cross-platform program.

-Scribus supports professional publishing features, such as CMYK colours, spot colours, ICC colour management and versatile PDF creation.
+Scribus supports professional publishing features, such as CMYK colors, spot colors, ICC color management, and versatile PDF creation.

 Perhaps it is not a choice for most authors and bloggers.
 But you might have a desktop publishing need one day.

 Are you ready to start writing a book?
-You need to hunt a little to find good book writing apps for books and novels.
+You need to hunt a little to find good writing programs for writing books and novels.

-Here are four of the best free book apps and software to help with writing and publishing your books or ebooks.
+Here are four of the best book apps and writing software to help with writing and publishing your books or ebooks.

-There are also seven more story writing app free choices for you at the end of this list.
+There is a link to seven more book writing programs at the end of this list.

 For a dedicated book writing tool, Shaxpir gives you a lot of features in its free version.

 The Manuscript Builder uses drag-and-drop tools to rearrange your manuscript.
 You can change the order and hierarchy of chapters and scenes.
 So you can find a structure that works for you.